 There’s a big difference between “she got run over, she got bullied” and “I ran over her, I bullied her”.
 The way Armstrong said it depersonalized the matter; the way he should have said it would have been a direct acceptance of responsibility.
 And are we really to believe that he couldn’t remember whether he had sued her?

 There are plenty of other examples from the interview, but they have been analyzed extensively elsewhere.
 For me, the Armstrong only truly showed his vulnerability and his regret for his actions when describing the toll that they have taken on his mother and, especially, how he teared when describing his admission to his 13-year old son.
 That is the kind of remorse that he should have shown throughout the interview.

 I cannot begin to understand what must have been going through Armstrong’s mind in the minutes before the interview with Oprah began.
 The pressure must have been incredible.
 And I have no doubt that he received a significant amount of (legal) coaching in terms of what he could and couldn’t say.
-But if he hoped to win in the court of public opinion, he will be disappointed with the result.
+But if he hoped to win in the court of public opinion, he hasn’t.

 On a personal note

 I love cycling.

 I have spent a lot time in the saddle and have put tens of thousands of kilometres into my legs over the years.
-I live just outside of Geneva, Switzerland — a cycler’s paradise with an almost limitless selection of flat, hilly and mountainous terrain in a stunningly beautiful setting.
+Living just outside Geneva, Switzerland, I have a cycler’s paradise with an almost limitless selection of flat, hilly and mountainous terrain in a stunningly beautiful setting.
 I ride a Trek 5900, one of the best racing bikes ever made.
 (And, yes, Trek was the bicycle of choice for the teams on which Armstrong rode.)